2026 Edition

 Structural limitation Not optimized for product companies or scale-ups.
 Engagement overhead — contracting, onboarding, program structures — is enterprise-calibrated and adds cost and time that smaller buyers cannot absorb.

-06 · Methodology
+07 · Methodology

-How This Analysis Was Conducted
+How Was This Analysis Conducted?

 Firms were included if they credibly operate in or adjacent to the AI engineering staff augmentation space and are likely to appear as alternatives when buyers search for the best AI staff augmentation companies.
 Firms below a minimum relevance threshold on at least three of the six criteria were excluded.
 All claims about Uvik Software are sourced from uvik.net and the firm's Clutch profile.
 Claims about competitors are sourced from their respective public presences.